 Appeal Community Guidelines actions

 Community Guidelines strikes are issued when content on YouTube is flagged for review, either by members of the YouTube community or our smart detection technology, and our review teams decide that it does not follow our Community Guidelines.
-If your channel gets a strike, you'll get an email, notifications on mobile and desktop, and an alert in your channel settings the next time you sign in to YouTube.
+If your channel receives a strike, you'll get an email, notifications on mobile and desktop, and an alert in your channel settings the next time that you sign in to YouTube.

-If you've received a Community Guidelines strike for links in your content, make sure you're familiar with our policy and appeals process for links in your content.
+If you've received a Community Guidelines strike for links in your content, make sure that you're familiar with our policy and appeals process for links in your content.